-Woman who have had Lymph nodes removed should also be aware that they are now at risk for a condition called Lymphedema This is where the arm(s) will begin to swell with fluid and look larger.
+Women who have had Lymph nodes removed should also be aware that they are now at risk for a condition called Lymphedema This is where the arm(s) will begin to swell with fluid and look larger.
 This is due to the fact that the lymph nodes, which have been removed, can now no longer pump or move fluid out away from the arm.
 This condition is one to be aware of for life as it can occur at any time after lymph node removal.
 It is important to watch for swelling in the arm and alert your doctor should it begin.
-Aspen Rehabilitation in Coral Springs, FL offers a comprehensive Certified Lymphedema treatment program to treat this condition.

 HOW DO YOU TREAT LYMPHEDEMA?

 Lymphedema can be managed effectively by a coordinated effort between your doctor and a Certified Lymphedema therapist.
 Be advised that Lymphedema therapists must be certified through an accredited program, as not all medical professionals, such as aestheticians, massage therapists, Physical or Occupational therapists have this advanced certification.
 Always ask to for credentials or documentation.